Blood of Ghastly Horror: Plot

-Dr. Howard Vanard (John Carradine) implants a strange electronic component into the brain of returning Vietnam War veteran Joe Corey (Roy Morton), who becomes a psychotic killer.
-Corey takes part in a jewel heist with a few cohorts, and while escaping from the scene, the stolen loot is hastily thrown from a rooftop into the back of a pickup truck belonging to a guy named David Clarke.
-After he violently murders a cocktail waitress in a motel room and a secretary who is working late in an office, Corey goes in search of Dr. Vanard, seeking revenge for what the old arthritic scientist has done to him.
-In a mindless rage, Corey straps Dr. Vanard to his lab equipment and electrocutes the mad doctor.
-Corey and his friends then go to David Clarke's home and beat him up, trying to get him to tell them what happened to the stolen gems that were tossed into Dave's pickup truck, but they finally realize he knows nothing.
-Corey then follows David Clarke's wife, Linda, and his young daughter, Nancy, as they leave town on a trip.
-The young ladies unknowingly have the stolen jewels in their car, concealed in her daughter's doll.
-Corey chases the two through a snow-covered forest before being shot by a pursuing policeman.
+Dr. Howard Vanard implants a strange electronic component into the brain of returning Vietnam War veteran Joe Corey, who becomes a psychotic killer.
+Joe takes part in a jewel heist with a few cohorts, and while escaping from the scene, the stolen loot is hastily thrown from a rooftop into the back of a pickup truck belonging to a guy named David Clarke.
+After he murders a cocktail waitress in a motel room and a secretary who is working late in an office, Joe goes in search of Dr. Vanard, seeking revenge.
+In a mindless rage, Joe straps Dr. Vanard to his lab equipment and electrocutes him.
+Joe and his friends then go to David's home and beat him up, trying to get him to tell them what happened to the stolen gems that were tossed into David's pickup truck, but they finally realize he knows nothing.
+Joe then follows David's wife, Linda, and his young daughter, Nancy, as they leave town on a trip, with the stolen jewels unknowingly concealed in Nancy's doll.
+Joe chases the two through a snow-covered forest before being shot by a pursuing policeman.
 He falls off a cliff, clutching the doll and the jewels as he dies.